Agaricus deserticola: Description

-The fruit body of Agaricus deserticola can grow up to 5 to 18 cm in height.
+The fruit body can grow up to 5 to 18 cm in height.
 Fresh specimens are usually white, but will age to a pale tan; dried fruit bodies are light gray or tan mixed with some yellow.
 The cap is 4 to 10 cm in diameter, initially conic, later becoming convex to broadly convex as it matures.
 The cap is composed of three distinct tissue layers: an outer volval layer, a middle cuticular layer (cutis), and an inner (tramal) layer which supports the gleba.
 The surface of the cap is white with yellow-brown to brown-tipped raised small scales; these scales result from the breakup of the volva and the cutis.

 Initially, the caps are covered by a peridium—an outer covering layer of tissue.
 After the fruit body matures and begins to dry out, the lower part of the peridium starts to rip, usually starting from small longitudinal slits near where the peridium attaches to the top of the stem.
 However, the pattern of tearing is variable; in some instances, the slits may appear higher up on the peridium, in others, the peridium rips more irregularly.
 The peridium may also rip in such a way that it appears as if there is a ring at the top of the stem.
 The torn peridium exposes the internal gleba.
 The gleba is divided into wavy plates or lamellae, some of which are fused together to form irregular chambers.
 The gleba is a drab brown to blackish-brown color, and it becomes tough and brittle as it dries out.
 The flesh is firm when young, white, and will stain light to bright yellow when it is bruised.

 The stem is cylindrical, 4 to 15 cm long and 2 to 4 cm thick.
 It is shaped like a narrow club, and the base may reach widths up to 4.5 cm.
 It is typically white, staining yellow to orange-yellow or pink when bruised, and becomes woody with age.
 Mature specimens develop longitudinal grooves in maturity.
 Numerous white rhizoids are present at the base of the stem; these root-like outgrowths of fungal mycelium help the mushroom attach to its substrate.
 The apex of the stem extends into the gleba to form a columella that reaches the top of the cap.
 The internal gills are free from attachment to the stem, but are attached full-length to the inside of the cap.
 The partial veil is thick, white, and often sloughs off as the cap expands.

 A larger variety of the mushroom has been described by Zeller, A. deserticola var. major (originally Longula texensis var. major), whose range overlaps that of the typical variety.
 Its caps are scalier than the typical variety, and range from 6 to 12 cm or more in diameter, with a stem 10 to 25 cm and up to 4.5 cm thick.